andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 - The answers to questions 1-4 are in a folder named "Answers", with each question having its own file (EX: "Q1.lua").

-- The answer to question 5 can be found at .
+- The answer to question 5 can be found at /data/spells/scripts/attack/Q5.lua with some changes in /data/spells/spells.xml.
+It is only partially complete at the moment, but a video of my current progress can be seen in the Answers folder in the file "Q5 In Progress.mp4".

-- The answer to question 6 can be found at .
+- The answer to question 6 is not yet complete.

-- The answer to question 7 can be found at .
+- The answer to question 7 is not yet complete.

-### Contact Informatoin
+### Contact Information

 - For any questions feel free to reach me at ajsusa1@gmail.com.